DonTseTse/sendmail2mailgun/README.md

 - Mailgun API account settings: domain + key
 - Log filepath and logging levels
 - Mailing defaults: sender, recipient(s), subject
-- cURL timeouts: globally, for connection setup
+- cURL timeouts: globally and for connection setup

 `sendmail2mailgun` is able to work in two different modes:
 - the "configuration file less" (called runtime) mode: the only file used is the keyfile for the Mailgun API account.